Chia-Network/bls-signatures/SPEC.md

 ## HD keys
-HD (Hierarchical Deterministic) allow deriving many public and private keys from one seed, and even deriving public keys from other public keys.
+HD (Hierarchical Deterministic) keys allow deriving many public and private keys from one seed, and even deriving public keys from other public keys.

-HD keys will follow Bitcoin's BIP32 specification, with the following differences:
+HD keys follow Bitcoin's BIP32 specification, with the following differences:
 * The HMAC key to generate a master private key used is not "Bitcoin seed" it is "BLS HD seed".
 * The master secret key is generated mod n from the master seed, since not all 32 byte sequences are valid BLS private keys